 There are many ways for you to give back and grow your community.
 Serve on the school board or one of the many city boards or commissions.
 Join a church and support its local, regional, international missions.

 Share your time with a non-profit school group or other club to help operate its fundraising booth in order to raise donations for a community project like adding to its all-inclusive playground equipment or giving gas cards to the family of a student fighting cancer to get them to their doctor appointments.
 Give just an hour per month to read to children at the library or to elderly residents at the senior living center who can't read well or may be sight-challenged.

 Volunteering is a selfless act that helps another person or group benefit from your actions without asking them for something in return.
 Annually volunteering several hours of your time to your community may mean the difference between a successful and growing event to one that's a failure and will die out over time.

 For example, Monona Hay Days is made up of about 30+/- different Monona-area volunteers, groups and organizations -- comes to about 100 community folks total -- donating their time and talents to put on the 20 - 30 individual components of the two-day festival.
 Monona Hay Days could not go on or be a success with only its small group of ambitious planning volunteers . . . remember, it does take a village!

 Folks, the message here is clear . . .
-Volunteers are a great gift to Monona to help it produce successful projects, events, & activities.
-The amount of time you spend giving of yourself and volunteering is entirely up to you.
-Ultimately, whatever you decide to do will positively impact Monona's ability to grow in a civic, social, & economic manner & draw our community closer to each person & organization.
+Volunteers are a great gift to Monona + volunteers are needed to help our Monona-area community produce successful projects, events, activities and sustainable non-profit organizations.
+The amount of time you spend giving of yourself, giving back, and volunteering is entirely up to you.
+Ultimately, whatever you decide to do will positively impact Monona's ability to grow in a civic, social and economic manner and personally connect us closer to one another.